j9t/little-books/manuscript/website-quality-control.md

 Communication is the primary way to spread and instill a mindset of quality, with quality as the goal and guiding principle.

 This communication should sporadically be repeated, but doesn’t need to consist of overt reminders on why quality matters and how it benefits everybody.
-If we want to repeat the essence of both answers here, then: Quality is important in order to deliver work that is good by professional standards and that benefits everyone, because products of quality are easier and more pleasant to consume and work with.
+If we want to repeat the essence of both answers here, then: Quality is important in order to deliver work that’s good by professional standards and that benefits everyone, because products of quality are easier and more pleasant to consume and work with.

 Communication is, for that reason, important because we all benefit from being reminded of our priorities.